 Installing traps and Barriers

-Apart from planting beneficial plants and other natural protection, enforcing some protections, like simple equipment and devices are your first line of defense.
+Apart from planting beneficial plants and other natural protection, another way to keep pests away is placing traps.
+Enforcing some protections, like simple equipment and devices are your first line of defense.
 Some hand-on techniques are very simple and you can do it yourself.

 Barriers like nets, fences and paper collars keep bugs and other animals away from plants.
 You can also use floating row covers or transparent fabric or fabric covers that let sunshine in but keep some bugs away.
 Traps lure pests away from plants, allowing them to be removed from the garden.
 You can either purchase or build them.

 Consider placing barriers around plants to protect them.
 For example, Crushed egg shells spread around the plants slugs and snails like to munch on can be helpful, as the pests won’t want to move their soft bodies against the jagged edges.

 Similarly, thin bands of copper sheet metal used as unobtrusive edging around plants can repel slugs and snails.
 The slimy coatings they have on their bodies can generate a reaction when coming into contact with copper (similar to an electric current) and this can send them on their way.

 Using all these techniques together can create an effective repulsion against most pests.
 Check out our guide on how to get rid of houseplant pests for more info.